Utah vs. Oregon NCAA Football Odds, Plays and Insights | December 3, 2021

 Oregon Stats and Trends

+- In Oregon's 12 games this season, it has five wins against the spread.

-- The Ducks have covered the spread once this season when underdogs by 3 points or more (in two chances).
+- The Ducks covered the spread in their only game when underdogs by 2.5 points or more.

-- Oregon's games this year have eclipsed the over/under six times in 12 opportunities (50%).
+- Oregon's games this year have hit the over six times in 11 opportunities (54.5%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.